MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/create-dev-account.md

 1. Select **Partner Center**.

-1. If you have an MSA account, sign into it now.
-If not, either create a new MSA account directly, or login by using your GitHub credentials.
-Use the same MSA account that you use to sign into your Partner Center account (a Partner Center account for which the Primary Owner is an MSA account).
+1. If you have a Microsoft account (MSA), sign into it now.
+If not, either create a new Microsoft account (MSA) directly, or login by using your GitHub credentials.
+Use the same Microsoft account (MSA) that you use to sign into your Partner Center account (a Partner Center account for which the Primary Owner is a Microsoft account (MSA)).
 After you sign in, a registration form is displayed.
 The following table describes the fields on the registration form.

     1. If you want to login to Partner Center by using your existing GitHub account, see [Publish add-ons by using your GitHub credentials](github.md).
 Your GitHub account will be linked to a Microsoft account whose credentials you can use to register for the Microsoft Edge program.
 Use the following table to help you fill-in fields in the registration form.